CloudMax94/cadence.link/content/tech/spawn-displacement.md

 11) twice left
 12) twice up

+A tile is ignored if
-If a tile is already occupied by something, it is ignored.
+- it is occupied by something
+-- Enemies also occupy the 4 tiles adjacent to them, as long as they are at same height
-If a tile does not match in height, it is ignored.
+- it does not match in height
-If a tile is blocked by a fence, it is ignored.
+- it is blocked by a fence
+-- For diagonals it checks the 4 sides that connect to the corner
+- it is a bridge at the same height as water/lava
+-- Lilypads are technically bridges

+If it couldn't find a tile to use it checks all the tiles again, but this time without enemies blocking their 4 adjacent tiles.
-If it couldn't find a tile to use, it defaults back to the centerpoint, placing you inside whatever object is there.
+If it still does not find a tile it defaults back to the centerpoint, placing you inside whatever entity is there, or on top of it if it is standable.
-Or if it's an object that you can stand on, on top of it.

 The most common way to activate spawn displacement is by drowning in water or lava.